FBorowiec/design_patterns_python/creational_patterns/factory_pattern/FACTORY_PATTERN.md

 ## **Description**

 It is a component responsible solely for the wholesale (non-piecewise creation of objects).

-- A factory method is a static method taht creates objects
+- A factory method is a static method that creates objects
-- A factory is any entity taht can take care of object creation
+- A factory is any entity that can take care of object creation
 - A factory can be external or reside inside the object as an inner class
 - Hierarchies of factories can be used to create related objects